EndemansetNEW/Custom-Rom-Builder-For-Samsung-Galaxy-A03-Forked/README.md

 # Note from Endemanset
 - The reason why i forked this was just to make GSI for unfortunate Bit 9 Security Layout users like me
 - I will do all the work for you all
+- Both LineageOS and AOSP works (Based on SM-A035F)
 -- End

 - This tool can create ODIN flashable super.tar